itsluap/luap-server/resources/[qb]/[jobs]/jim-mechanic/README.md

 	- `Config.dutyMessage` - The excuse for why people can't repair while mechanics are on duty.
 	- `Config.repairAnimate` - Animates the repair, better than a progress bar
 	- `Config.repairSpeed` - How fast each repair step takes
-- NOTE: People have reported this file causing issues with removing other indigo-target locations in other files
+- NOTE: People have reported this file causing issues with removing other qb-target locations in other files
 	- I have no idea how or why.
 	- Removing this file seems to fix it.